 I still play to this day.

 I didn’t consider myself a music kid; and I still don’t but I could play the guitar and I was no longer an embarrassed tourist in the world of the music kids.
 However bad it might have been at the start I didn’t care.
 Slowly picking away at the first few notes of a track I actually liked was the motivation I needed to keep going; and, more importantly, start to enjoy playing.
 I got better and learned to do some small justice to the metal and rock music I loved; music that I later came to understand, was all based on the Blues.
+I learned to love the Blues, and Jazz and a lot of other things I didn't understand well enough back then.

 Finally; as an aside I wholeheartedly recommend learning to play a musical instrument.
 In an increasingly cyber-automatic-online-instant-digital-everything world; sitting down and physically playing a wooden guitar has been a genuine and constant pleasure in my life.
 I am and will always be very grateful to Gavin, the music kid/wizard who made that possible.